Before we get to the actual application form, some important remarks about the application process -- please read them carefully.

 And now that you are prepared to face the enemy, here we go :-)

 Note: By the end of the summer session, the code is expected to be in a state ready to be merged to mainline.
 Experience shows that adding the "final touches" necessary for that, tends to take up quite a lot of time -- there are always some bugs here and there, some misunderstandings about how things are supposed to work, build system issues, missing documentation, forgotten bits, and so on.
-Thus, the schedule should suppose that a larger part of the main implementation work will be done by midterm!
+Thus, the schedule should assume that a larger part of the main implementation work will be done by midterm!

 Also note that by the beginning of the summer session, you need to be able to work on the task at more or less full speed -- meaning that you need to get familiar with the code, think through the design (and discuss it with us) etc. already in the interim period before the summer session.